jbreizh/koreader-quick-settings-advanced/README.md

 Add an exit button with the standard cross icon at the left size of the top menu.

-This exit button close the top menu.
+This exit button close the top menu on tap.

 **In reader :**